Skip to Main Content

 Online

-This is the seventh installment of our Teaching Public Health series, which began in 2018.
-This year’s program will include a series of discussions that convene contributing authors from the second volume of Teaching Public Health, which is set to be released this fall.
-The additional programs cover the themes of Promoting Learning (Session 1) and Ensuring Currency (Session […]
+This event was part of the seventh installment of our Teaching Public Health series, which began in 2018.
+The session focused on the theme of building community and convened contributing authors from the second volume of the book Teaching Public Health, which is set to be released this fall.
+Session 1 explored the theme of […]

 Teaching Public Health (Part 1): Promoting Learning